 Okay, from my perspective, after you've described your bank account(s), you're ready to start using Quicken.
-With Quicken, the key thing you want to do is track your bank account or accounts so you can monitor and measure your income and your outgo - and so that you know how much money you have in an account.
+With Quicken, the key thing you want to do is track your bank account(s) so you can monitor and measure your income and your outgo - and so that you know how much money you have in an account.

 The folks at Intuit, however, allow you to provide the Quicken program with a lot more information about your financial affairs.
-Specifically, the Intuit gang let you describe in detail your income sources and your regular expenditures.
+Specifically, the Intuit gang lets you describe in detail your income sources and your regular expenditures.

 To tell Quicken all about your income and outgo, click the Get Started button in the Stay On Top Of Monthly Bills area of the home page.
+(Refer back to Figure 1-1 to see this again.)
 When you do, Quicken displays the first Stay On Top Of Monthly Bills window, shown in Figure 1-6.
-To describe a recurring bill (like your rent check, car loan payment, and so on), you click the Add A Bill button.
-Then, when Quicken displays the Add Bill Reminder dialog box (not shown), you describe the bill in detail, including who gets paid, when they should be paid, why they're paid, and so forth.
+To describe a recurring bill (such as your rent check, car loan payment, and so on), you click the Add A Bill button.
+Then, when Quicken displays the Add Bill Reminder dialog box (not shown here), you describe the bill in detail, including who gets paid, when they should be paid, why they're paid, and so forth.
 (I'm not going to describe the Add Bill Reminder dialog box here because I talk about it in detail in Chapter 12 when the subject of loan payments comes up.)